Using Your Legal Plan

 Do any of the following sound familiar?
 Keep in mind that if a police officer spots any of these behaviors, they can pull you over on suspicion of texting and driving:

-• Slowing down to try and compensate for the distraction of texting
+• Slowing down to try and compensate for distracted driving

 • Weaving between lanes

-• Staring down into your lap or keeping one hand off the wheel and out of sight
+• Looking down at a phone or holding one hand off the wheel

-If you cause an accident where someone is injured or killed, law enforcement can use cell phone records as evidence that you were texting and driving at the time of the crash.
+In serious texting and driving accidents, cell phone records may play a role in determining what happened.
 Deleting the texts won't matter; most officers will go straight to your cell phone service provider for records that show texts were sent and received.

 If you haven't caused an accident but an officer pulls you over on suspicion of texting while driving, the law isn't quite as clear on whether they can seize your phone and search your texts.
 Consenting to the search does make it legal — and some drivers even offer the phone to prove they weren't texting.
 However, if you don't consent, a police officer most likely can’t search your phone unless you are arrested or he/she obtains a warrant.

-What about taking a photo while driving?
-Or playing a game on an app?
+Many distracted driving laws extend beyond texting to include handheld phone use, such as taking photos or using apps while driving.
 Some states have completely banned the handheld use of cell phones while driving to eliminate any confusion about what is and isn't allowed.
 You can learn more about your state's laws here.

-Regardless of your state, your eyes and focus should be on the road – not your phone.
-Texting and driving makes a crash up to 23 times more likely.
-According to a recent study, distracted driving is six times more dangerous than drunk driving.
-Play it safe and make sure you're on the right side of the law.
+Distracted driving raises crash risks by 240%Play it safe and make sure you're on the right side of the law.
 Eliminate as many distractions as possible when you drive.